MPI-SHH-SummerSchool/dag-material/Introduction to NGS DNA Sequencing and Processing/slides.md

 - Basically the same, except: aDNA molecules are degraded
   - Fragmented (**short** molecules)
   - Damaged (modified nucleotides)
-  - Contamination (soup of modern DNA with aDNA croutons)
+  - Contamination (aDNA in soup of modern DNA)

 <a title="Sequencing ancient DNA © 2015 Lucy Reading / The Scientist.
 All rights reserved.
 Used here for training purposes only." href="https://www.lucyreading.co.uk/project/ancient-dna/"><img width="365" alt="Sequencing ancient DNA © 2015 Lucy Reading / The Scientist.
 All rights reserved.
 Used here for training purposes only." src="assets/img/LucyReading_AncientDNA_MODIFIED.gif"></a>